 In the event of an emergency, the event becomes under the control of the Chief Warden.
 The Chief Warden may be a dedicated role performed on the day, or a temporary role performed by a key member of the Event Organising Committee.

-Take control of the situation at the appropriate control point, if safe The Chief Warden's tasks are to respond to an emergency in the appropriate way.
+The Chief Warden's tasks are to respond to an emergency in the appropriate way.
 An example response might be: